 Customer data is stored in multi-tenant datastores, we do not have individual datastores for each customer.
 However we apply strict privacy controls to ensure data privacy and prevent one customer from accessing another customer's data.

 All data sent to or from Popwork is encrypted in transit using strong TLS encryption.

 Popwork is served 100% over HTTPS and our API as well as our application endpoints are TLS/SSL only.
-These are the most secure authentication and encryption protocols your browser and web servers can use to communicate and exchange information.

 All API routes are secured applying a strict access control policy and using an access control list.